 The movie is based in shanghai 1920s.Whereby it is still partly controlled by western powers.A Young Detective who works for the Comission takes on a case issued by one of his boss.The case...
 See full summary »

-Based on the mid-eighteenth century novel, this TV-series is a remake of the 1987 version by CCTV.
-This is a story that about the love between fun-loving and carefree Jia Baoyu and sensitive and ill health-prone Lin Daiyu.
-It also the feudal ruling class system through the prosperity and decline of the four notable families of Jia, Xue, Wang, and Hsueh.
-To prepare for the visit of Baoyu's sister, Imperial Consort Jia Yuanchun, the Grand View Garden was installed in their village.
-Baoyu, Daiyu and their siblings and cousins later attend school there and spend quality time.
-The story gives praise to the revolts of the slaves in the Grand View Garden and reflects the social contradictions and early democratic thinking of their time.Written by
+Based on the mid-eighteenth century novel by Cao Xueqin, and taken from editors Cheng Weiyuan and Gao E's adaptation of the novel, this TV-series is a remake of the 1987 version by CCTV.
+It is a story about the love between fun-loving and carefree Jia Baoyu and sensitive and ill health-prone Lin Daiyu.
+It is also about the feudal ruling class system through the prosperity and decline of the four notable families of Jia, Xue, Wang and Hsueh.
+To prepare for the visit of Baoyu's sister, Imperial Consort Jia Yuanchun, Grand View Garden was installed in the family compound.
+Baoyu and his siblings and cousins later attend school and spend quality time there; much of the series' course of events take place in the Garden.Written by

 1 of 2 people found this review helpful.